hotwired/turbo-site/_source/handbook/02_drive.md

 Servers may also respond to form submissions with a [Turbo Streams](streams) message by sending the header `Content-Type: text/vnd.turbo-stream.html` followed by one or more `<turbo-stream>` elements in the response body.
 This lets you update multiple parts of the page without navigating.

-## InstantClick
+## Prefetching Links on Hover

-Turbo can also speed up perceived link navigation latency by automatically loading links on `mouseenter` or `touchstart` events, and before the user clicks the link.
+Turbo can also speed up perceived link navigation latency by automatically loading links on `mouseenter` events, and before the user clicks the link.
 This usually leads to a speed bump of 500-800ms per click navigation.

-InstantClick is enabled by default since Turbo v8, but you can disable it by adding this meta tag to your page:
+Prefetching links is enabled by default since Turbo v8, but you can disable it by adding this meta tag to your page:

 ```html
 <meta name="turbo-prefetch" content="false">